kwazunine/AzureNISTSP80053/README.md

 ### Configuration

-1. Add an Inboud Rule to the Linux and Windows VM NSG, which allows any type of traffic to any port.
+1. Add an Inbound Rule to the Linux and Windows VM NSG, which allows any type of traffic to any port.
 <img src="https://i.imgur.com/ouSsDqk.png" alt="NSG Any Inbound Rule" width="250" height="400">
 2. Turn off Windows Firewall on the Windows VM.
 <img src="https://i.imgur.com/czWdLZ2.png" alt="Turn off Windows Firewall" width="400" height="300">